rajat19/KoRa/README.md

 3. Share if any book found interesting
 4. Listings of book available by Authors' details
 5. Search options available
+6. Add Reviews to the book you read

 More details would be provided at later stages of the project.....